jedisct1/zigly/docs/index.md

 Zigly is a Zig library for building [Fastly Compute](https://www.fastly.com/products/edge-compute) services.
 It provides high-level bindings for Fastly's edge computing platform, targeting WebAssembly.

+## Why Zig?

+Fastly Compute bills based on execution time and memory usage.
+The Zig compiler produces WebAssembly modules that are exceptionally small, fast, and memory-efficient—often significantly smaller than equivalent Rust code, and orders of magnitude smaller than JavaScript bundles.

+This translates directly to lower costs: smaller binaries mean faster cold starts, less memory overhead, and reduced execution time.
+If you're running edge compute at scale, Zig can meaningfully reduce your Fastly bill while providing predictable, low-latency performance.

 ## Quick Example

 ```zig